 - Payments will be reported to the three major credit bureaus every month.

 - Late payments won’t affect your APR.

-When you hear a three-digit number referring to a credit score, that number is likely a FICO score, which stands for the Fair Isaac Corporation.
+When you hear a three-digit number referring to a credit score, that number is likely a FICO score.
 FICO scores range from a low of 300 to a high of 850.
-According to Experian, one the three major credit reporting bureaus, 66 percent of Americans have a “Very Poor” score – meaning 579 or lower.
+According to Experian, one of the three major credit reporting bureaus, approximately 16 percent of Americans have a “Very Poor” score – meaning 579 or lower.
 Those with no credit history or low credit scores might struggle to be approved for a mortgage, auto loan, credit card and more.
 Even if you get approved, those will lower credit scores aren’t offered the most favorable terms on interest rates or credit limits.

 How to build credit

-For someone who is just starting out, it’s important to know that it takes time build up a strong credit score.
-A credit card can be a great way to start to build up your credit history if you use it wisely.
-Even if you’re only eligible for a secured card, if you use the card to make small charges, keep your spending on the card at a minimum and pay your bill on time and in full every month you can begin to improve your score.
+For someone who is just starting out, it’s important to know that it takes time to build up a strong credit score.
+A credit card can be a great way to start building up your credit history if you use it wisely.
+Even if you’re only eligible for a secured card, if you use the card to make small charges, keep your spending on the card at a minimum and pay your bill on time and in full each month, you can improve your score gradually.

 One of the factors that can affect your score is your total debt-to-available-credit ratio.
 In general, it’s best to keep this ratio at 30% or less.
 If you have a card with a total credit limit of $1,000, aim to spend no more than $300 on the card in a billing cycle.
 This includes any issuer set-up and maintenance charges that may come with some of the cards designed for those with no credit.